Christina Crawford (wrestler): Professional wrestling career

 On the August 1, 2012, episode of NXT, Turner appeared in an in-ring segment where NXT Commissioner Dusty Rhodes announced a "Gold Rush" tournament, featuring 4 developmental roster NXT Superstars and 4 main roster WWE Superstars competing to be crowned as the inaugural NXT Champion.
 On the August 5 episode of FCW TV, Turner successfully defended her Divas Championship against Sofia Cortez.
 This would turn out to be her last match in FCW, as she was released from her WWE contract on August 11, 2012.
 She was still champion upon her release, therefore the title was vacated.
 Turner made her in-ring debut as a heel on the August 8 episode of NXT, teaming with the villainous Kaitlyn in a losing effort to Tamina Snuka and Paige, which also served as her final televised match for the company before her release.
 The FCW Divas title was retired three days later on August 14 as a result of the rebranding of FCW to NXT Wrestling, making Turner the final champion.
 On August 11, 2012, Crawford was released from her WWE contract.

 On November 1, 2012, Crawford competed in a TNA tryout match in a losing effort against ODB.
 She appeared for World Xtreme Wrestling in a wrestling role competing in a winning effort against Angel Love.
 Crawford made her debut for North East Wrestling (NEW) on December 8 at a North East Wrestling event, where she competed against Ivelisse Velez, in a losing effort.
 After the match, Crawford turned heel after attacking her and demanding a contract to the promotion.
 Two days later, Crawford wrestled Velez again at another North East Wrestling event on December 10, this time in a Winner Gets Contract, Loser Banned Forever match, but lost yet again to Velez, thus banning her from the promotion until further notice.

 Cheerleading career

 Crawford began working as a cheerleader for the Tampa Bay Buccaneers of the National Football League in 2013.

 Personal life

 She graduated from the University of Central Florida in 2012, where she studied interpersonal communications.
 She has an older sister named Victoria, who was a professional wrestler for WWE, under the ring name Alicia Fox.

 In November 2020, Crawford revealed on her Instagram that she was now a certified real estate broker.

+Crawford is now married and a mother to a son.